 Etown is an exciting weekly radio broadcast heard from coast to coast on NPR, public and commercial stations.
 Every etown show is taped in front of a live audience and features performances from many of today's top musical artists as well as conversations and information about the world around us.
 At etown, we build community through music.

-It’s a great hour of entertainment and information for you this week.
-Be sure to tune in or podcast!
+It’s another great hour of music and conversation for you this week.
+So, sit back on that gold velvet couch (or wherever is comfortable) and tune in or podcast!